Best Product Manager Cover Letter Examples and Templates

 Do not use your cover letter to rehash your resume.
 Your cover letter should be distinct from your resume - you need to take this opportunity to demonstrate a story about yourself in a way that your resume will never be able to do so.

 Remember, product managers are also products.
-Your resume is like a demo video, in that it gives the quick hits and stats on why you are the best solution.
+Your resume is like a demo video, in that it gives quick hits and stats on why you are the best solution.
 Your cover letter is like a customer testimonial white paper - it should be an in-depth discussion about one or two concrete and impactful experiences that bring you to life as a human being.

 Product managers must demonstrate that they’re master storytellers.
 After all, the product manager must tell the story of the customer to both their product development team and their business stakeholders.
 And, the product manager must also tell the product’s story to the customer to convince them to buy the product.

 Many companies will let you optionally attach a cover letter to your application.
-If you take on the challenge, it demonstrates your firm commitment to the company, and enables you to tell a story about yourself as a leader and as a collaborator.
+If you take on the challenge, it demonstrates your firm commitment to the company and enables you to tell a story about yourself as a leader and as a collaborator.
 A solid cover letter will leave a deep impression in the reader’s mind and will help you stand out amongst the crowd.

 Think of it like the product requirements that you might get from a customer.
 While they might ask you for the bare minimum, you know that you can wow them by going above and beyond with a great product manager cover letter.

-You’re forced to conduct pre-interview research about the company so that you know exactly what you’re meant to tackle, and you know exactly how to position yourself throughout the interview.
+You’re forced to conduct pre-interview research about them so that you know exactly what you’re meant to tackle, and you know exactly how to position yourself throughout the interview.
 Once you’ve written a cover letter, you’ll have a mental reference point about how you want to talk about yourself across all of your interviews, and that’s incredibly valuable!

 The first part is the introduction.
 In your first paragraph, you need to cover the following key details: which company you’re applying to, what role you’re applying to, and a summary of how you will provide value to the company.

 I’ve seen so many cover letters fail to specify either the job title or the name of the company.
-That’s a sure sign that you’re sending the same cover letter to many companies, which demonstrates that you don’t care enough about making a good impression.
+That’s a sure sign that you’re sending the same cover letter to many companies, which demonstrates that you don’t enough about making a good impression.
 If that’s the case, you may as well not write a cover letter at all!

 Also, make sure that you send the right cover letter to the right company.
-I’ve gotten so many cover letters for positions at Facebook or Apple or Google, even though I’ve never worked at either company in my life.
-If you don’t pay attention to detail, your employer can’t trust you to take care of the details as a product manager.
+I’ve gotten so many cover letters for positions at or Apple or Google, even though I’ve never worked at either in my life.
+If you don’t pay attention to detail, your employer can’t trust you to take of the details as a product manager.

 This is especially important if you decide to use a cover letter template.
-Too frequently, applicants take advantage of cover letter examples or cover letter samples, and forget to clean it up.
+Too frequently, applicants take advantage of cover letter examples or cover letter samples and forget to clean it up.
 You need to make sure that you've done the hard work of personalizing the cover letter - be professional!